decred/dcrdocs/docs/wallets/lightning.md

 ## What is Lightning (LN)?

-The Lighning Network (LN) is a "Layer 2" [protocol](https://en.wikipedia.org/wiki/Lightning_Network) that runs on top of the base layer Decred blockchain ("Layer 1").
+The Lightning Network (LN) is a "Layer 2" [protocol](https://en.wikipedia.org/wiki/Lightning_Network) that runs on top of the base layer Decred blockchain ("Layer 1").
 It enables fast, low cost transactions and higher throughput than possible on Layer 1.

 ## Decred Lightning Implemetation